top of page

 • Establishing reproducible performance outcomes

-Figure: Our metakaolin, available upon request.
+Figure: Our *metakaolin, available upon request

 Work With Reformix

 Calcined clays represent a compelling pathway toward lower-carbon cement systems.
+However, real-world implementation requires a shift in thinking: From selecting a material…to designing and controlling a process.

 If you are exploring calcined clays, metakaolin, or other supplementary cementitious materials, or looking to assess the feasibility of your material streams, feel free to get in touch.